Salcon77/Linear-Regression/README.md

 df = quandl.get() first sets up the df to display all columns and rows from the quandl data being retrieved.
 df = df[[columns]] filter the columns you want to display and remove the ones you dont df[""new column"] =  creates and new column and assigns to to whatever data or calculation you want to display.
-- There are more ways I use Pandas to display, read, and manipulate data.For more detailed instructions on everything the Pandas Library can do please see the links provided in the **Sources and References**.
+- There are more ways I use Pandas to display, read, and manipulate data.
+For more detailed instructions on everything the Pandas Library can do please see the links provided in the **Sources and References**.

 # NumPy
 - A basic python Library that allows for the creation of multi-dimensional arrays in python along with mathematical functions such as linear algebra.
-Numpy arrays have fixed sizes and all the elements in a numpy array must be of the same type.
+ - Note that Numpy arrays have fixed sizes and all the elements in a numpy array must be of the same type.
 - Throughout the program you will see np.array which is being used to create numpy array.

 # Scikit-learn